October, lace bug emerge

 Three weeks ago I found a newly hatched cluster of lace bug in our olive trees.
 I've been randomly checking for weeks.

 I'm good at spotting established colonies, but have to work harder at finding the new ones.
 They are individually tiny, and initially there is no obvious leaf damage that you can see from metres away.
-So its a matter of finding a footprint of insects about the size of a 20c piece, in a tree anywhere on the olive grove.
+So its a matter of finding a footprint of a cluster of insects about the size of a 20c piece, in a tree anywhere on the olive grove.

 My theory, not backed up by anyone else, is that lace bug prefer the lowest branch and the most extended, so if they are going to be anywhere that's where they'll be.
 I always look at that branch, as well as randomly inspect others.
 Once they get going, of course, its more like a bushfire, and they flare up the canopy spreading upwards like flames.